inetsys/utilitario/README.markdown

 If you return false, the returned value be the given, and no cast will be performed.
 Just ignored and continue.

+* `create_properties` Boolean

+Create object properties if they are not defined, set the value to default or `undefined`.
+Note: This could lead to some validation errors: `default: null -- constraints: {nullable: false}`

+This can create an empty/default object structure from an empty object.

 ## Dependencies